 Growth hacks are designed to achieve practical outcomes in a short space of time to solve real world problems like increase sales, engagements and followers.
-This methodology is applied to a 2 day (usually but it can be a longer or shorter duration and a structure that suits you) growth hack where students work on problems posed by businesses, industry and organisations.
-In doing so students develop in demand skills that enable them to assist future employers to rapidly and sustainably grow their organisations, small businesses, startups and scaleups, get tasks done in a few hours or days.
+This methodology is applied to a 2 day (usually but it can be a longer or shorter duration and a structure that suits you) growth hack where entrepreneurs/founders and/or participants work on problems posed by businesses, industry and organisations.
+In doing so participants develop in demand skills that enable them to assist future employers to rapidly and sustainably grow their organisations, small businesses, startups and scaleups, get tasks done in a few hours or days.

 Growth hack challenges could cover: